Applied Chemistry bachelor degree programme

 Applied chemistry

+Chemistry is one of the basic sciences and deals with the properties of compounds, their reactions and the changes they undergo.
 Interdisciplinary thinking is extremely important in the natural sciences.
-An approach that draws on knowledge from diverse fields is necessary to efficiently solve problems and find the answers to challenging problems.
+An approach that draws on knowledge from diverse fields is necessary to efficiently solve problems and find the answers to challenging questions.

 When we designed this programme, we made sure that the content of individual subject areas was carefully integrated so that the links between different sub-disciplines are explicitly addressed and students develop an interdisciplinary mindset.